Tuesday, December 11, 2018

 "What am I doing working for the WPA?"
 Jimmy asked himself as he began walking back towards Pine Point.
 "Working like a slave for fifteen lousy dollars a week?
 There's gotta be a better way!"

-All afternoon, Jimmy had been thinking about the cook vacancy he had heard Mort mention at the Pine Point Lunch, and decided he would walk over to the diner after work.
+All afternoon, Jimmy had been thinking about the cook vacancy he had heard Mort mention at the Pine Point Lunch.
+He decided he would walk over to the diner after work.
 "You still need a cook?" he asked Mort.
 "Sure do!" came the hopeful response.
 "What time do you want me to work?"
 Jimmy asked.
 "11'o'clock tonight until 7am?"
 Although Jimmy had already put in a full day's work, he replied, "That will be just fine."

 After a brief nap, Jimmy arrived a few minutes before 11pm, and Mort showed him the kitchen.
 Jimmy's first few customers at the counter wanted some sandwiches, which were easy.
 No one complained, in fact the next morning when Knight stopped by for breakfast, he told Jimmy afterwards, "Hey Flagg, you cook pretty good!"
-Jimmy was glad that how to cook various styles of eggs was one of the things he and Irene had gone over.
+Jimmy was glad that how to cook various styles of eggs was one of the basics he and Irene had gone over.

 As the nights working at the Pine Point Lunch turned into weeks, all continued to go well.
 Jimmy's reputation as a maker of good, simple food got around, and soon Jimmy was boasting to his kids that he was actually "The World's Greatest Chef" at least when it came to sandwiches!
 Jimmy even started to get a bit adventurous, making a macaroni and hamburg dish that Grandmother DeGreire had suggested and which was very well received.
-Business started to pick up a bit, and Hoyt was nothing but delighted.
+Business started to pick up a bit, and Morty was nothing but delighted.
 "You're helping to save my business!"
 Mort exclaimed one day with genuine gratitude, praise he backed up with a small raise.
 Jimmy's home life was also improving, since having to go to work each night at 11pm eliminated the opportunity for drinking too much earlier in the evening.

 Suddenly Jimmy was jolted from his thoughts as Clancey the cop appeared, making his usual rounds.
 "James, my man!"
 Clancey exclaimed.
 "Can an old cop get a wee bit of coffee?"
 Jimmy tossed his cigarette butt into the gutter of Boston Road and held open the door for the cheerful police officer, a frequent late night visitor.
-But although everything was going along like any normal night, Jimmy knew that something inside him had changed.
+But although everything was going along like any normal night, Jimmy knew that something had fundamentally changed.

 Sure enough, the next night, instead of walking to the diner, Jimmy Flagg found his feet heading, for no reason that he could articulate, in the direction of the Charm Cafe.
 Looking in, Jimmy saw Knight and Holmes seated at the bar where they had been perched since they got off work.
 "C'mon in Flagg," Knight encouraged.
 "Lemme buy you a drink."